 Tip 3: Always strive for a better solution (Ecosystem Building)

-Some of the interviewed test-takers seem to be under a wrong impression that “the end results do not matter as much as the process” – however, for the McKinsey Solve, you need good end results too.
+Some of the interviewed test-takers seem to be under the wrong impression that “the end results do not matter as much as the process” – however, for the McKinsey Solve, you need good end results too.
 This is especially true in the Ecosystem Building, where a “right” answer with no species dying can be easily found with the right strategy.

 Consulting culture is highly result-oriented, and this game/test has product scores to reflect that.
 Having a methodical and analytical approach is not enough – it’s no use being as such if you cannot produce good results (or, “exceptional” results, according to MBB work standards).